Dynamic heterogeneity in polydisperse systems: A comparative study of the role of local structural order parameter and particle size: INTRODUCTION

-However, for a system with continuous size polydispersity describing the structure and any parameter which depends on the structure is a challenge.
-For these systems, the number of species, $M$ equals the total number of particles.
-Many a time, these systems are treated like a monodisperse system ($M=1$), and the average structure/radial distribution function (rdf) shows an artificial softening \cite{palak_polydisperse,peter_poole_2001,PDI_bagchi_sneha_sarika,Trond_Dyre_2023}.
-Thus any property calculated using the rdf does not show the correct value.
-Depending on the diameter of the particles, we can always approximately describe the system in terms of a certain number of species.
-However, what is the optimum number of species, $M=M_{o}$ needed to describe the properties of the system is a question often asked \cite{peter_poole_2001,ozawa,main_paper_Truskett,palak_polydisperse}.
-In earlier work, we used the correlation between the total excess entropy of the system, and its two-body counterpart, which needs the information of the rdf, to obtain the optimum number of species, $M=M_{o}$ \cite{palak_polydisperse}.
-The method is quite simple and much less computer intensive but provides similar results as obtained from the study of the configurational entropy using diameter permutation \cite{ozawa}.
+However, for a system with continuous size polydispersity, describing the structure and any parameter that depends on the structure is a challenge.
+For these systems, the number of species, $M$, equals the total number of particles.
+Many a time, these systems are treated like a monodisperse system ($M=1$), and the average structure/radial distribution function (rdf) shows an artificial softening.\cite{palak_polydisperse,peter_poole_2001,PDI_bagchi_sneha_sarika,Trond_Dyre_2023} Therefore any property calculated using the rdf does not show the correct value.
+Depending on the diameter of the particles, we can always approximate the system in terms of a certain number of species.
+However, what is the optimum number of species, $M=M_{o}$, needed to describe the properties of the system ?
+This is a question often asked.\cite{peter_poole_2001,ozawa,main_paper_Truskett,palak_polydisperse} In earlier work, we used the correlation between the total excess entropy of the system and its two-body counterpart, which needs the information of the rdf, to obtain the optimum number of species, $M=M_{o}$.\cite{palak_polydisperse} The method is quite simple and much less computer intensive, but it provides similar results as those obtained from the study of configurational entropy using diameter permutation.\cite{ozawa}